SCDH/seed-tei-transformations/README.md

 ```

 There are no transformation scenarios in the distribution, because we
-do not want to transformations with project-specific parameters, but
+distribute reusable resources only and not transformations with
-only reusable resources.
-However, the XSLT resources can be used to
+project-specific parameter values.
+However, the XSLT resources can be
-declare scenarios based on it.
-We suggest to define such scenarios
+used to declare scenarios based on it.
+We suggest to define such
-either project-wide in the xpr-file or in a framework.
+scenarios either project-wide in the xpr-file or in a framework.
+In
+fact, keeping XSLT in a repository like this one and distributing it
+for different platforms is a key to using the same set everywhere.

 #### Per scenario configuration